How to Improve Cash Flow for Small Business: Expert Guide

 Improving your company's cash flow will depend on how well your accounts payable procedure is established and managed.

-• Category 1: Mandatory payments- Payroll, taxes, and rent fall under the first category of obligations that must be met in order to maintain business operations.
+Payroll, taxes, and rent fall under the first category of obligations that must be met in order to maintain business operations.
+These should always be prioritized to avoid penalties and maintain operations.

-• Category 2: Essential payments- When there are grace periods without penalties for utility and insurance payments, you could leverage that in your favor.
+When there are grace periods without penalties for utility and insurance payments, you could leverage that in your favor.
+Pay these on time but use the full grace period when needed.

-• Determining how late you may pay your vendors without incurring late penalties or jeopardizing your relationship is important.
+• Determine how late you may pay your vendors without incurring late penalties or jeopardizing your relationship

-• Most suppliers will want a net 30 payment schedule from businesses, but when you establish a good rapport, they can be more willing to provide a net 45 or net 60.
+• Most suppliers will want a net 30 payment schedule, but when you establish a good rapport, they may be more willing to provide net 45 or net 60

 5. Better manage your inventories